granule-project/granule/README.md

 ### Setting the Path

 Granule has a very basic import system.
-When `gr` encounters a line `import A.B.C` anywhere in the file it will attempt to load the file located at `$GRANULE_PATH/A/B/C.gr`, where `$GRANULE_PATH` defaults to `StdLib`, i.e. it should work when you are running `gr` from within this project.
+When `gr` encounters a line `import A.B.C` anywhere in the file it will first attempt to load the file located at `./A/B/C.gr` relative to the current working directory.
+If this file does not exist, `gr` will then attempt to load `$GRANULE_PATH/A/B/C.gr`, where `$GRANULE_PATH` defaults to `StdLib`, i.e. it should work when you are running `gr` from within this project.
 For a more stable setup which lets you run `gr` from any directory you can set the path with the `--include-path` flag (see below).

 ### Configuration